itsallie/Foodie/README.md

 This website is for people who are undecisive and need to choose to eat in or eat out and food lovers! &#129316; <br/>

 <br/>
-This website is created by react and uses react-bootstrap.
+This website is created by react and uses react-bootstrap. <br/>
+DocuMenu API and TheMealDB API was used in this website.